ethereum/execution-apis/src/engine/specification.md

 * result: `object`
     - `status`: `enum` - `"VALID" | "INVALID" | "SYNCING"`
-    - `latestValidHash`: `DATA|null`, 32 bytes - the hash of the most recent *valid* block in the branch defined by payload and its ancestors
+    - `latestValidHash`: `DATA|null`, 32 Bytes - the hash of the most recent *valid* block in the branch defined by payload and its ancestors
     - `message`: `STRING|null` - the message providing additional details on the response to the method call if needed
-* error: code and message set in case an exception happens during showing a message.
+* error: code and message set in case an exception happens while executing the payload.

 #### Specification